 The Group is exposed to the currency risk stemming from the loans and bonds denominated in other currency than CZK.
-Based on internal policies, at least 85% of the notional amount of each facility, which is denominated in a currency other than CZK, is hedged through cross-currency swap for a term of at least 12 months.
-The Group does not operate internationally and only FX risk that is Group-exposed is from financing facilities and negligible from operational matters.
+Based on internal policies, for at least 85% of the notional amount of each facility, which is denominated in a currency other than CZK, cross-currency swaps are concluded for a term of at least 12 months.
+The Group does not operate internationally and only FX risk that the Group is exposed to is from financing facilities and negligible from operational matters.